getchui/sample-apps/python_sdk/face_recognition/queue_producer_consumer-example/readme.md

 # Overview
-Microservices allow you to optimize resources, scale services, and run distributed applications easily.
+Microservices allow you to optimize resources, easily scale services, and run distributed applications.

-This example shows you can run face recognition as two services
+This example shows you can run face recognition as two services, a producer running face detect, and a consumer consuming the faces and running identify.

 The example utilizes batch_identify, batching predictions through our engine can achieve significantly higher processing speeding compared with single image inference.
+The example shows processing 100 faces at time in every batch with a 100+ layer model!